What Customers Have to Say

 These images show several typical micro-scale systems that appeal to my group to explore, such as collective motion of algal cells and their spatial patterning.
 These algal cells display self-organized behavior forming a regular patterning.
 Algal strains courtesy of Prof. Wim Vyverman at Ghent University.

-Here typical pictures shows the theoeritical scopes from biological interactions to phyisical principles, such as self-organization Turing theory and phase separation theory, which are focused in my group in recent years.
+Here typical pictures show the theoretical scopes from biological interactions to physical principles, such as self-organization Turing theory and phase separation theory, which have been focused on in recent years.
 The spatial scales range from micrometer scales of algal cells to ecosystems level of saltmarshes and algal blooms at kilometer scale.
-Kolmogorov microscales are the smallest scales in turbulent flow.
+Kolmogorov microscales are the smallest scales in a turbulent flow.
 At the Kolmogorov scale, viscosity dominates and the turbulent kinetic energy is dissipated into heat.
 Batchelor scale describes the smallest length scales of fluctuations in scalar concentration that can exist before being dominated by molecular diffusion.

-Quan-Xing Liu was born on 13 October 1983 in the Shaan'xi province of China.
-In 2002 he started to study chemistry at North University of China and obtained a Bachelor in Science degree in 2006.
-During his studies, he began to study disease mathematical models in the group of Prof. Dr. Zhen Jin.
-After that he obtained a Master degree in Control Engineering (with Mathematics Prof. Zhen Jin) from North University of China.
-He published more than 20 papers in international journals during this period and obtained the fifth China Youth Science and Technology Innovation Award in 2008.
-In 2009, he continued his academic career by moving from China to the Netherlands, and from the field of disease mathematical models to a new and challenging field: Marine Ecology.
-He performed a PhD project under the supervision of Prof. Dr. Johan van de Koppel at Department of Spatial Ecology, Royal Netherlands Institute for Sea Research (Yerseke), working on the mechanisms and functioning of spatially self-organized patterns in ecosystems.
-His works help us understand the ecosystem functioning of spatial self-organization patterns from biological processes to ecological processes.
-From March 2013 to Dec.
-2014, he is a postdoctoral researcher at Department of Aquatic Microbiology-IBED of the University of Amsterdam in Prof. Dr. Jef Huisman's group, where he worked on the biodiversity of the coastal phytoplankton caused by large-scale turbulences.
-From 2015 to 2023, he was appointed as an ecological professor at East China Normal University.
-He is the Professor of Applied Mathematics at Shanghai Jiao Tong University since Feb.
-2023.
+Quan-Xing Liu (刘权兴) was born on October 13, 1983 in Shaan'xi, China.
+He started his studies in applied chemistry at North University of China in 2002 and earned his Bachelor of Science degree in 2006.
+Afterwards, he received a Master degree in Control Engineering (with Applied Mathematics Professor Zhen Jin) from North University of China.
+During that time, he published over 20 papers in international journals and won the fifth China Youth Science and Technology Innovation Award in 2008.
+In 2009, he continued his academic journey in the Netherlands with a focus on Ecology, and completed a PhD project under the supervision of Professor Johan van de Koppel at the Department of Spatial Ecology, Royal Netherlands Institute for Sea Research (NIOZ-Yerseke).
+He studied the mechanisms and functioning of spatially self-organized patterns in ecosystems and helped us understand the ecosystem functioning of these patterns from biological to ecological processes.
+From 2013 to 2014, he worked as a postdoctoral researcher at the University of Amsterdam's Department of Aquatic Microbiology-IBED with Professor Jef Huisman's group, where he researched the coastal phytoplankton's biodiversity caused by large-scale turbulence.
+From 2015 to 2023, he served as an ecological professor at East China Normal University.
+Currently, he holds the position of Professor of Applied Mathematics at Shanghai Jiao Tong University since February 2023.

 Shanghai Jiao Tong University